[AEM Forms]{class="badge positive" title="Applies to AEM Forms)."}

-Generate Document of Record for Adaptive Forms (Core Components)
+Generate a Submission PDF (Document of Record) for Adaptive Forms (Core Components)

 Overview overview

-To create a Document of Record, an XFA or Acroform based template is merged with data collected via an adaptive form.
-You can generate a Document of Record automatically or on-demand.
-The on-demand option lets you specify a custom XFA or Acroform based template to provide a custom appearance to your Document of Record.
+To create a Submission PDF, an XFA or Acroform based template is merged with data collected via an adaptive form.
+You can generate a Submission PDF automatically or on-demand.
+The on-demand option lets you specify a custom XFA or Acroform based template to provide a custom appearance to your Submission PDF.

 You can: